nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/moving-load-from-database-to-elasticsearch.md

 ## Migrating Content View or Page Provider

-This can be done as described in [How to Make a Page Provider or Content View Query Elasticsearch Index]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).
+This can be done as described in [HOWTO: Make a Page Provider or Content View Query Elasticsearch Index]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).

 Using a page provider to query the repository makes it easy to tune or override queries.